Strange Bedfellows: Your Tongue and TMJ

 Untreated sleep problems like snoring and sleep apnea can have a negative impact on your performance in everyday activities, such as work, school, or sports.
 Of more concern are the safety issues sleep deprivation can cause such as accidents and car crashes.

-Trained in neuromuscular (TMJ) desntistry, Dr. Nancy Nehawandian of Top Down Dental in San Jose/Los Gatos can help you, by diagnosing and providing treatment options for your airway related TMJ problems.
-We make use of the CS 9300 – a revolutionary imaging tool which allows us to provide our patients with more accurate diagnoses, with more comfort and less radiation – to help us diagnose TMJ.
+Trained in neuromuscular (TMJ) dentistry, Dr. Nancy Nehawandian of Top Down Dental in San Jose/Los Gatos can help you, by diagnosing and providing treatment options for your airway-related TMJ problems.
+We make use of the CS 9300 – a revolutionary imaging tool that allows us to provide our patients with more accurate diagnoses, with more comfort and less radiation – to help us diagnose TMJ.
 By looking into TMJ jaw alignment issues, and treating your snoring or sleep apnea, you’ll start getting the sleep that is critical to your health and well-being.